Spring Light Goose Season Guide (printable version)

 |Hunting Hours:||30 minutes before sunrise to 30 minutes after sunset.|

-- Residents must have either a 2013-14 or 2014-15 resident hunting license (fishing, hunting and furbearer certificate, and a combination license; or a small game, plus general game and habitat license).
+- Residents must have either a 2014-15 or 2015-16 resident hunting license (fishing, hunting and furbearer certificate, a nd a combination license; or a small game, plus general game and habitat license).

 - Required licenses may be purchased through the Department’s Bismarck office, website or toll-free phone licensing system.